leo00000000000000000/smartLogViewer/README.md

 ### 4. How to Use

+1. In the browser, set your desired log directory path using the "Log Directory" input field and click "Set Directory".
-1. Place your log files in the `backend/logs` directory.
+2. Place your log files in the configured directory.
-2. The available log files will be listed on the left panel.
+3. The available log files will be listed on the left panel.
-3. Click on a file to view its content.
+4. Click on a file to view its content.
-4. Use the "Filter logs" input to filter the log content.
+5. Use the "Filter logs" input to filter the log content.
-5. Use the "Search buffer" to highlight text in the currently displayed log.
+6. Use the "Search buffer" to highlight text in the currently displayed log.
-6. Use the chatbox to interact with the LLM:
+7. Use the chatbox to interact with the LLM:
     -   To get a general analysis, type your question and press Enter.
     -   To filter using natural language, use the format `filter for: <your description>`.
 For example: `filter for: all errors`.